raipc/atsd-jdbc/README.md

 ## Integration with Spring framework

-We highly recommend use of [spring-data-jdbc-repository](https://github.com/nurkiewicz/spring-data-jdbc-repository) library to integrate with JDBC driver.
+We recommend using of [Spring Data JDBC](https://github.com/nurkiewicz/spring-data-jdbc-repository) library to integrate with JDBC driver.
 You can find an example how to use it [here](https://github.com/axibase/atsd-jdbc-test/tree/master/src/main/java/com/axibase/tsd/driver/jdbc/spring).

 Key points of the [config file:](https://github.com/axibase/atsd-jdbc-test/blob/master/src/main/java/com/axibase/tsd/driver/jdbc/spring/AtsdRepositoryConfig.java)
 ```java